LTo28/google-books/README.md

 ## Google Books
 <br>
-A Full-Stack MERN app to search and save your favorite books.
+A full-stack MERN app to search and save your favorite books.
 <br>
 <br>
 Deployment: